 We host a year-round programme of meetings and events – many of which are open to everyone.

-A change,this month: we leave the printed copy of novel behind and look at the BBC adaptation of North and South .
+Postponed from last month A change,this month: we leave the printed copy of novel behind and look at the BBC adaptation of North and South .
 Libby Tempest will lead a discussion on what we think of the adaptation, how it came to be made, issues that arose, and how close to the novel it is.
 We look at the various changes that were made, and what we think of the main characters and actors.
-We may have a look at some excerpts from the…Find out more »
+We may have a look at…Find out more »

 ‘Elizabeth Gaskell: The Biographer as Biographee’ Dr Anna Koustinoudi, University of Thessolinki English Department, with a BA, MA and Ph.D from Aristotle University, Greece.
 She publishes widely, numerous academic articles in books and periodicals.
 Her book The Split Subject of Narration in Gaskell’s First Person Fiction was published in 2012.
 Anna thinks she can conflate both a talk on Elizabeth Gaskell the biographer with her (Gaskell’s) writings on 19c Greek customs and traditions, which form the subject of an essay…Find out more »